httpie/cli/docs/README.md

 $ http --response-mime=application/xml pie.dev/get
 ```

+Syntax highlighting is applied to HTTP headers and bodies (where it makes sense).
-You can choose your preferred color scheme via the `--style` option if you don’t like the default one.
+You can choose your preferred color scheme via the --style option if you don’t like the default one.
 There are dozens of styles available, here are just a few notable ones:

 |     Style | Description                                                                                                                         |